-The simplest thing you can do is be aware.
 Humans have a love for elephants, and many of us would like to be very close to them.
 What you need to take into consideration is at what cost to the elephant (or any other wild animal in captivity) does such closeness cause?
 And what benefit does it bring to the elephant?
 If none, the interaction is probably not in their best interest.
 Following are things that everyone can do to help animals.